-Teaching Literacy, Science, & Math
+Teaching Literacy, Language, Science, & Math

 Much of our curriculum is project-based, and so is aimed to teach students a variety of skills and content relevant to their lives and interests.
 Projects aim to integrate components of literacy, math, science and the arts into each topic, thereby drawing the connections between the content and the core competencies as outlined in the BC curriculum.
 As student interests guide project inquiries, teachers provide explicit instruction in processing information and interacting intellectually through research, analysis, and thinking skills.
 Students are encouraged and supported to delve deeply into their learning through dialogue and experience.